We have made some changes to improve the system for supplying school uniform.

 We encourage children to take a pride in their appearance, and it is expected that they will all wear school uniform.
 Parents’ co-operation concerning this is sought and appreciated.

-Winter: Grey trousers, royal blue school sweatshirt and white polo neck shirt
+Grey trousers, skirt or pinafore dress, royal blue school sweatshirt or school cardigan and white polo neck shirt

-Your child will need a pair of sensible dark coloured, low heeled shoes for outdoor wear.
+Your child will need a pair of sensible black, low heeled shoes for outdoor wear.
 It is essential that children have a change of footwear for indoor use.
 Parents may choose to send a second pair of shoes or plimsolls.

 Physical Education and Games

 It is essential for all children to change for physical education.
-Both boys and girls require a blue school T-shirt, royal blue shorts and plimsolls This uniform for P.E. may be purchased from the school shop.
+Children require a blue school T-shirt, royal blue shorts and plimsolls.
+This uniform for P.E. may be purchased from the school shop in the link above.

 Swimming – Children will need a costume, swimming hat and a towel for swimming lessons.

-Please write your child’s name on his/her swimming hat with a water-proof marker.
+Please write your child’s name on their swimming hat with a water-proof marker.
 This is very helpful for the swimming teacher.
-The wearing of goggles is only permitted after a signed ‘Goggle’ letter has been received by school.
-Please see Sue in the office for a permission letter.
+The wearing of goggles is only permitted after a signed ‘Goggle’ form has been received by school.

 In the interests of safety and security no jewellery, apart from wrist watches and `studs’ for pierced ears, is allowed in school.
 Wrist watches must be removed for physical education.